 Ride Overview - Dartmoor Cross Country

 A premier cross country equestrian vacation in England!
 “It really is the most wonderful riding you can imagine” quotes Eventer Mary King MBE, Olympic silver medallist and ambassador of the 2016 Dartmoor England Cross-Country Derby.
-This is not a competition rather a carefully planned ride across the rugged moorish countryside that made even Steven Spielberg weak at the knees when he filmed “War Horse.”
+A 2018 double gold Devon Tourism winner, this is not a competition rather a carefully planned ride across the rugged moorish countryside that made even Steven Spielberg weak at the knees when he filmed “War Horse.”
 The event’s format was inspired both by the international success of the famously rugged and breathtaking annual challenge across the Steppes, the Mongol Derby, and the enduring appeal of chic African riding safaris.
 The names of the woods, tors, farms and landmarks are as lyrical as any string of adjectives, and sound as if they have tumbled from the pages of Thomas Hardy.
 Even if you don’t know the places they represent they help you imagine them — Foggintor; Holming Beam; Great Mis or North Hessary tor.
-Your lodging includes “glamping” in immensely comfortable camps built exclusively for the event.
-Each camp will have a different theme i.e. Mongolian, African etc. OR you can stay during the entire ride at 5***** Bovey Castle.
+Your ride -almost from edge to edge of the moor- brings you to extremely comfortable accommodation in quintessential Dartmoor private lodges booked exclusively use for this event.
+But at the heart of this event is a purpose-built ride Camp, with a magnificent dining yurt and field kitchen cooking outstanding meals from local ingredients.
+At this camp in the heart of the moors, riders gather for pre-dinner drinks, supper and an after-dinner speaker each night, and ride in for lunch earlier in the day.
 Your partner is a fit horse with plentiful experience who will carry you across rolling trails with stream crossings and rocky outcrops.
 To participate you will need to be fit and confident at every pace, this is not a race and there is no need to jump.
+RIDING IN ENGLAND

 WHAT YOU WILL SEE: